 Required minimum distributions can increase your tax liability in retirement.
 However, with some careful planning, there may be ways to reduce what you owe.
 Considering one or all of these methods is a good starting point for how to avoid taxes on RMD payments.

 Although, you should also consider other ways in which your tax situation could change.
 For example, working while also drawing Social Security benefits could have tax implications.
 Looking at the bigger tax picture can help you fine-tune your approach when managing retirement assets and income.

 Tips for Investing

-- When considering ways to reduce your tax liability, you may want to speak to a financial advisor about all the possible ways to minimize your retirement tax liability.
+- When considering ways to reduce your tax liability, you may want to speak to a financial advisor who can help navigate you through the best scenarios.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can have a free introductory call with your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can have a free introductory call with your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you’re considering a Roth IRA conversion, make sure you’re observing the five-year rule.
 This rule states that your Roth IRA must be open for at least five years to avoid tax penalties.
 If you’re opening a Roth IRA for the first time to receive converted traditional IRA funds, make sure you won’t need to tap that money for at least five years.
 Otherwise, you could add to your tax liability rather than reducing it.

 Photo credit: ©iStock.com/eggeeggjiew, ©iStock.com/katleho Seisa, ©iStock.com/FG Trade